 The Happiest of Hours

 Traditionally, drinking has been a late-night activity, with Icelanders generally not hitting the bars until well after midnight.
-In recent years, however, we’ve seen an increase in the “happy hour” culture, familiar in other countries, where people will go out for an inexpensive drink or two after work, and then go home (or keep partying…).
+In recent years, however, happy hour is getting more popular in Reykjavík, where people will go out for an inexpensive drink or two after work, and then go home (or keep partying…).